-Year 1 Administrative Assistant: Janine Rover de Mello - janine.rover@usask.ca - (306) 966-7202
+Year 1 Administrative Assistant: Sarah Zdunich - sarah.zdunich@usask.ca - (306) 966-7202

-Pre-Clerkship Coordinator Regina: Meghan Nelson - meghanemily.nelson@saskhealthauthority.ca-(306)766-0546
+Pre-Clerkship Coordinator Regina: Meghan Nelson - meghanemily.nelson@saskhealthauthority.ca (306)766-0546

 During these sessions, students will be presented with a clinical problem by a simulated or standardized patient.
 The student is expected to perform an appropriate interview and examination, and then discuss potential differential diagnoses and (when relevant) management with clinician preceptors.
 Preceptors can be from any discipline.
 Different clinical scenarios will focus on demonstration of specific interviewing and physical examination skills.
 Sessions will emphasis feedback on clinical reasoning skills at a level appropriate for the learners.